 The real magic lies in the simplicity and comforting texture created by the egg ribbons floating in the broth.
 It's perfect when you want a quick and tasty meal without any fuss.

-If you’re looking for more cozy, frugal recipes, check out our Chicken Fajita Freezer Meal or our Tomato Soup Chili.
+If you're looking for more cozy, frugal recipes, check out our Chicken Fajita Freezer Meal, Sourdough Chicken and Dumplings, and Tomato Soup Chili.

 Jump to: